earthly/website/blog/_posts/2022-06-22-devcontianers.md

 ## What Are Dev Containers?

-Dev Containers are a VS Code feature that allow you to define a development environment with a `Docker` or `docker-compose.yml` file and then run your project in that environment with the click of a button.
+Dev Containers allow you to define a development environment with a `Docker` or `docker-compose.yml` file and then run your project in that environment with the click of a button.
 Because VS Code can run in the browser, Dev Containers, along with Github Codespaces, also allow you to develop in the cloud from almost anywhere.
 They're great for standardizing development across a team.
 They can also make working on several repos at once much easier because each repo can have its own specific environment for development.

 For this tutorial I thought I'd work with a [sample Django project](https://github.com/jalletto/circle_ci_python_example) I set up for a [previous article](https://earthly.dev/blog/circle-ci-with-django/).
 It has a few dependencies and also relies on a Postgres database.
 Feel free to follow along with that repo, but just know that very little of what we cover will be unique to Python or Django, so you should be able to follow along with your own project as well.